Empirical Asset Pricing via Ensemble Gaussian Process Regression: An empirical study of US equities

 \subsection{Data}

 We consider the monthly returns of approximately 30{,}000 individual stocks from the three major stock exchanges in the US, namely, NYSE, AMEX and NASDAQ.
 The data is collected from CRSP over a period spanning 55 years from February 1962 to December 2016.
-We use the monthly Treasury bill rate as a proxy for the risk-free rate to determine the excess log return of a stock.
-We consider log returns as they appear more natural than simple returns to be modeled with a Gaussian process.\footnote{As a robustness check we also modeled excess simple returns, which lead to similar, slightly worse out-of-sample performance.}
+We use the monthly Treasury bill rate as a proxy for the risk-free rate to determine the excess simple return of a stock.

-The literature on empirical asset pricing has constructed a large collection of firm characteristics that help predict future stock returns.
-The conditioning information we use includes 94 stock-specific characteristics and eight macro-economic variables, the same set of characteristics that is considered in \cite{gu_kel_xiu_20} and \cite{gu2021autoencoder}.\footnote{Data is available on the homepage of Dacheng Xiu (\url{https://dachxiu.chicagobooth.edu/}).} The stock-level characteristics pertain to several categories, including past returns, investment profitability, value, trading frictions etc., of which 61 characteristics are updated annually, 13 are updated quarterly, and 20 are updated on a monthly basis.
+The literature on empirical asset pricing has constructed a large collection of features that help predict future stock returns.
+The conditioning information we use includes 94 stock-specific characteristics that is considered in \cite{gu_kel_xiu_20} and \cite{gu2021autoencoder}.\footnote{Data is available on the homepage of Dacheng Xiu (\url{https://dachxiu.chicagobooth.edu/}).} The stock-level characteristics pertain to several categories, including past returns, investment profitability, value, trading frictions etc. Thereof, 61 characteristics are updated annually, 13 are updated quarterly, and 20 are updated on a monthly basis.
 Since most characteristics are lagged in the sense that there is a delay in their release to the public, we follow the common conventions concerning the usage of these characteristics to avoid a forward-looking bias.
 More precisely, we assume that there is a lag of at most one month, four months and six months in the monthly, quarterly and annually reported characteristics respectively.
 Consequently, we predict the returns ${\bm r}_{t+1}$ over the period $[t,t+1]$ as a function of the most recent publicly available characteristics at $t$.
 That is, we use the most recent monthly, quarterly and annual characteristics at the end of the months $t-1$, $t-4$ and $t-6$, respectively.